DSTECHNO/OCPFoam/README.md

 # Usage

 # Paper
-Dogan A, Yilmaz S, Kuzay M, et al.: Development of a new model for the prediction of the pressure drop through an OCP server for data center applications.
+Dogan A, Yilmaz S, Kuzay M, Yimaz C, Demirel E: Development of a new model for the prediction of the pressure drop through an OCP server for data center applications.
 Open Research Europe 2022.

 # Data Set
 Zenodo: OpenFOAM cases of the paper " Development of a new model for the prediction of the pressure drop through an OCP server for data center applications ", https://doi.org/10.5281/zenodo.6342699